mchung94/solitaire-player/programming.md

      `Pyramid.allIndexes` and `Deck.values`.
    - At runtime: just look up the value for the given state.
 4. Calculate successor states for each possible action from the state
-   - Precalculation: for each of the 1430 pyramid flag values of `Pyramid.uncoveredIndexes`, generate a 2D array indexed by stock index and waste index.
+   - Precalculation: for each value of `Pyramid.uncoveredIndexes`, generate a 2D array indexed by stock index and waste index.
 For each combination of all 3 values, look for all combinations of cards that can be removed and generate a list of card removal masks.
    - At runtime: when we generate successor states for each state, we have to handle drawing a card and recycling the waste pile, but the successor state for every other action we can take is created by removing the cards